 Care should be taken to clean and dry the areas of the home where moisture tends to accumulate, such as basements and areas that have been subjected to standing water.
-This advice applies to travel trailers and mobile homes as well as permanent dwellings.
-Site-constructed houses are particularly vulnerable if they sustained floodwaters.
+This advice applies to any residential or business structure.
+Site-constructed houses are particularly vulnerable if they were subject to flooding.

 Dampness in walls, carpets, insulation and wood provides an environment for mold to flourish.
 These materials generally should be discarded if they become saturated.
 Mold also can ruin paper and fabric.